-I am immensely pleased to give this message to E- Vidyut 2020 EEE reflection .
-Department student's magazine is the true reflection of the creative minds of the students impaired education curricular in and CO curricular activities by the institution.
+I am immensely pleased to give this message to E- Vidyut 2020 EEE student's reflection.
+Department magazine is the true reflection of the creative minds of the students impaired education in curricular and co curricular activities by the institution.
 It is also an avenue for the expression of their feelings, thinking and creativity which is also equally vital as these are the thoughts based on high literary value acting as an oasis in an otherwise day to day routine.
 It is also a reflection of academics and achievements of the institution in it's totally for the preceding year.